Welcome to the Gumloop community 👋

 - Outputs: Results produced by the node that can connect to subsequent nodes

-Pro Tip: You can double click on the node title to rename it.
+Pro Tip: You can click on the node title to give the node a nickname.

 Node Categories